tomitribe/hodao/README.md

-# Hodaor
+# Hodao

-**H**elper library for **DAO**s

-*... other letters added for fun.
-HODOR!*

-Requires Apache TomEE 1.5.x or newer.

-## Description
+Helper library for DAOs.
+Inspired by the great Hodor himself.
+Boilerplate persistence code tends to be like him -- simple and repetitive.

+Hodor hodor hodor persist.
+Hodor hodor hodor merge.
+Hodor hodor hodor delete.
+Hodor HODOR!

-Hodaor takes advantage of Apache TomEE's abstract-bean concept.
+Hodao takes advantage of Apache TomEE's abstract-bean concept.
 The DAO is declared abstract and boilerplate methods can be simply annotated and handled by the framework.
 Unlike purely interface-based approaches, this still allows you to use plain Java code for persistence logic that falls outside what the framework handles.

+Requires Apache TomEE 1.5.x or newer.

 ## Usage

 To use, simply declare your EJB as abstract and implement `java.lang.reflect.InvocationHandler` as follows.

 ````
-import org.tomitribe.hodaor.impl.PersistenceHandler;
+import org.tomitribe.hodao.impl.PersistenceHandler;
 import javax.ejb.Stateless;
 import javax.persistence.EntityManager;
 import javax.persistence.PersistenceContext;